SorenTech/code-of-ethics/README.md

 # A Code of Ethics for Desingers and Developers

 *Background: This code of ethics was inspired by a comment from Kristin Valentine in her interview on the CTRL+CLICK Podcast (August 17, 2017) in which she suggested that the inspiration for a genuine code of ethics for designers and developers might come from the professional ethics code for architects (who are also creative designers and builders).
 Taking this to heart, we have adapted the AIA's 2017 Code of Ethics and Professional Conduct to use appropriate langauge for designers and developers.
-We intend to also incorporate in parts of the AIGA Code of Ethics.
-You are free to (a) suggest changes (b) modify this code, or (c) ignore us entirely.*
+We have also incorporated parts of the AIGA Code of Ethics, using this both to adapt the langauge of the AIA code to be more design/development appropriate and to add additional concerns not addressed by the AIA code.*

-*A primary change we have had to make to the AIA model we are working from is recognizing that there is no authoritative body with the power to discipline designers or developers.
-This code is essentially a voluntary commitment, not a binding document.
+*This code is not officially recognized by any governing body/organization for Designers or Developers (yet).
+Therefore, you are free to (a) suggest changes (b) modify this code to your own purposes, or (c) ignore us entirely.
+Additionally, because there is no authoritive body to adminsiter this code, we have removed language from the AIA codes that suggested disciplinary measures or actions.
+This code is essentially a voluntary commitment, not a binding document.*

 ## Preamble